-While not the only determinant, voter sentiment on the economy, namely in regard to GDP in the months before the election, is correlated with presidential outcomes.
+Though not the only determinant, voter sentiment on the economy, namely in regard to GDP in the months before the election, is correlated with presidential outcomes.
 According to the Center for the Study of Democratic Institutions, a 5% increase in GDP results in a corresponding 6% gain in incumbent vote share.
-However, this dynamic had recently broken down for Biden, as annualized second quarter GDP of 2.8% corresponded with a 1.4% drop in Biden's approval rating this year.
+However, we have seen a disconnect between GDP performance and voter support this year.
+Annualized second quarter GDP growth of 2.8% corresponded with a net zero change in Biden's approval rating, indicating that mixed economic data may have caused a breakdown in this relationship.

-This disconnect is likely attributed to a voters' perceived wealth, which is often connected to inflation and the "economic pinch."
+This disconnect may be attributed to voters' perceived wealth, which is often connected to inflation and the "economic pinch."
 For example, Morgan Stanley & Co.
-Research's latest AlphaWise survey shows inflation and the economy to be the top concern for 61% of consumers.
-US gasoline prices have moderated from their year-to-date peak in mid-April, but average gas prices are up over 40% since Biden took office, while food inflation is up a cumulative 21%.
-That said, while headline CPI has moderated and now stands at 2.9% versus 3.0% last month, sustained consumer pressures may have contributed to the drag on Biden's approval ratings.
+Research's latest AlphaWise survey shows inflation, jobs and the economy to be the top concern for 63% of consumers.
+US gasoline prices have moderated from their year-to-date peak in mid-April, but average gas prices are up over 35% since Biden took office, while food inflation is up a cumulative 21%.
+That said, headline CPI has moderated and now stands at 2.5% versus 2.9% last month, though consumer pressures may have contributed to the drag on Biden's approval rating, which could have an impact for Harris.

-Declining inflation and a weaker labor market are driving market expectations for two to three Federal Reserve rate cuts in 2024, the first expected in September.
-Though financial conditions may loosen, interest rates will likely remain high compared to the past decade and may continue to weigh on households and employment.
-While the economy may not play as central a role in Harris' election prospects as they did with Biden, the patchwork of geopolitical pressure, inflationary and economic outcomes, and the related drag on consumer confidence creates a notable headwind.
+The Federal Reserve's 50-basis-point cut in the fed funds rate earlier this month may only be the start of a cutting cycle as declining inflation and a weaker labor market are driving market expectations for further monetary policy action.
+Though financial conditions may loosen as a result, interest rates will likely remain high compared with the past decade and may continue to weigh on households and employment.
+While the economy may not play as central a role in Harris's election prospects as they did with Biden's, the patchwork of geopolitical pressure, inflationary and economic outcomes, and the related drag on consumer confidence creates headwinds.

-The University of Michigan Consumer Sentiment Index (MCSI), a proxy for consumer confidence, increased for the first time since March to 67.8 on a preliminary basis in August from 66.4 in July.
-The index remains below its pre-pandemic level and its historical election year average of 85.7, indicating the ongoing struggles facing consumers.
-In fact, going back to 1978, consumer sentiment has only been this low in August of an election year twice, with one instance resulting in the unseating of the incumbent (1980) and the other in a party change in which there was no incumbent (2008).
+The University of Michigan Consumer Sentiment Index (MCSI), a proxy for consumer confidence, increased for a second straight month to 69 on a preliminary basis in September, from 67.9 in August.
+The index remains below its pre-pandemic level and its historical election year average of 85.7, indicating that while sentiment is modestly improving, consumer struggles are ongoing.
+In fact, going back to 1978, consumer sentiment has never been this low in September of an election year, and the only two election cycles where it hovered near these levels resulted in party changes.

-The index has a positive correlation with incumbent presidential results of 0.5.
+The index has a 0.5 positive correlation with incumbent presidential results.
 The index averaged 92 when the incumbent party won and 80 when the incumbent party has lost.
-While the MCSI continues to point to favor Republicans, this month's data has ended a four-month long deterioration in consumer sentiment, and we emphasize that it is just one of many possible leading indicators of election results, and we encourage investors to consider economic conditions holistically (see Exhibit 5).
+While the MCSI continues to favor Republicans, this month's data has ended a four-month long deterioration in consumer sentiment, and we emphasize that it is just one of many possible leading indicators of election results.
+We encourage investors to consider economic conditions holistically (see Exhibit 4).